pmontaguevans/ethereum-angular6-cryptogap/README.md

 ## Further help
 If errors are stumbled upon while visiting the site, try truffle migrate --reset which will redo the migrating part.

 If you encounter errors in MetaMask, please navigate to Settings and choose RESET ACCOUNT.
+Add the mneumonic phrase again.
 Reload the site and try again!